3liz/lizmap-documentation/en/source/publisher_guide/lizmap_configuration.rst

     17  4514
     18  2257

-External LizMap layers
+External Lizmap layers
 ----------------------------

 This feature has been removed.
-It's replaced by the possibility of using the menu  :menuselection:`Layer > Embed Layers and Groups`, and in the plugin *Layers* tab declare the parent project and the lizmap repository for the embed layers and groups.
+It's replaced by the possibility of using the menu  :menuselection:`Layer > Embed Layers and Groups`, and in the plugin *Layers* tab declare the parent project and the Lizmap repository for the embed layers and groups.
 See :ref:`lizmap_cache_centralized`